Same-sex marriage in Northern Ireland: Attempted recall of Assembly and commencement

-Court challenges
+Court cases

 Access to same-sex marriage

 Two legal challenges to Northern Ireland's same-sex marriage ban were heard in the High Court in November and December 2015.
 Two couples, Grainne Close and Shannon Sickles and Chris and Henry Flanagan-Kanem, brought the case claiming that Northern Ireland's prohibition on same-sex marriage breached their human rights.
 The case was heard simultaneously with a case brought in January 2015 in which two men who had wed in England sought to have their marriage recognised in Northern Ireland.
 A ruling was handed down in August 2017; Judge John Ailbe O'Hara of the High Court found against the couples and determined that there were no grounds under case law from the European Court of Human Rights that the couples' rights were violated by Northern Ireland's refusal to recognise their union as a marriage and that same-sex marriage was a matter of social policy for the Parliament to decide rather than the judiciary.

 One of the couples involved in the litigation (who were granted anonymity) said they would appeal the ruling.
 The appeal was heard by a three-judge panel of the Court of Appeal on 16 March 2018; a ruling had been expected some time in 2019.
 On 7 April 2020, the Court of Appeal in Belfast ruled that same-sex couples faced unjustified discrimination while denied the opportunity to marry in Northern Ireland.
 But with changes to the law meaning same-sex weddings can take place in Northern Ireland since 11 February 2020, senior judges decided not to make a formal declaration on any human rights breach.